Perfect Poached Eggs Are Easier Than You Think

 This simple, straightforward, nearly-foolproof method for making poached eggs works for making up to four poached eggs at a time.
 You can even make a few batches of poached eggs a day ahead of time if you’re cooking for a crowd.

 Bring the water to a very low, gentle simmer.
-Prepare a bowl of very cold water and set it next to your simmering pot.

 Crack the egg into a fine mesh strainer over the sink, and shake the strainer to get rid of any loose whites.
 These looser, watery bits of egg white are what unfurl in the water and make those unattractive, wispy bits that drive us all crazy.
-Voila!
+Voilà!
 You’ve eliminated them before the egg has even touched the water!

 Move the strained egg into a little bowl or ramekin.
 If you’re making four poached eggs at once, strain all of them (one by one) and place them into four bowls or ramekins so that you can more easily place them in the water at the same (or same-ish) time.